ethereum/consensus-specs/specs/core/1_custody-game.md

     )

     if reveal.epoch >= get_current_epoch(state) + CUSTODY_PERIOD_TO_RANDAO_PADDING:
-        # Full slashing when the RANDAO was revealed so early it may be a valid custody
+        # Full slashing when the secret was revealed so early it may be a valid custody
         # round key
         slash_validator(state, reveal.revealed_index, reveal.masker_index)
     else: